Chinese Paper Cutting Patterns & Templates

 Repeating strips are useful for windows, borders, bookmarks, classroom crafts, and beginner practice.
 They are often easier to start with than full story scenes.

-A practical entry point for simple paper-cutting exercises and printable craft templates.Next step: after you recognize the main pattern types, try simple paper-cutting projects based on flowers, borders, animals, and symmetrical folding.
+A practical entry point for simple paper-cutting exercises, printable craft templates, cards, and gift tags.Next step: after you recognize the main pattern and template types, try simple paper-cutting projects based on flowers, borders, animals, and symmetrical folding.
+If you want to turn those shapes into cards, gift tags, or small handmade gifts, see these Chinese paper cutting ideas for cards and gift tags.

-Try beginner paper-cutting ideas →How Patterns Change by Region and Ethnic Tradition
+Try beginner template ideas →How Patterns Change by Region and Ethnic Tradition

 The same animal, flower, or human figure can look completely different depending on local technique, material, belief, and visual taste.
 These regional notes help readers understand why Chinese paper cutting is not one single style.